-In electro chemistry oxidation, reduction reactions play an important role.
-In an oxidation-reduction reaction, electrons are transferring from one reactant to another.
-The substance that accepts electrons is known as a reducing agent, where as the substance which gives away the electron is known as the oxidizing agent.
-Reducing agent is responsible for reducing the other reactant while undergoing oxidation itself, and for oxidizing agent, it is vice versa.
-These reactions can be divided into two half reactions, to show separate oxidations and reductions; thus, it shows the number of electrons moving in or out.
+Oxidation and reduction reactions play an important role in electrochemistry.
+In an oxidation-reduction reaction, electrons are transferred from one reactant to another.
+The substance that accepts electrons is the reducing agent, whereas the substance which gives away the electron is the oxidizing agent.
+The reducing agent is responsible for reducing the other reactant while undergoing oxidation itself; for the oxidizing agent, this is vice versa.
+These reactions occur in two half-reactions to show separate oxidations and reductions; thus, it shows the number of electrons moving in or out.

-Electrochemical cell is a combination of a reducing and oxidizing agent, which is physically separated from each other.
-Usually separation is done by a salt bridge.
-Although they are physically separated, both half-cells are in chemical contact with each other.
-Electrolytic and galvanic cells are two types of electrochemical cells.
-In both electrolytic and galvanic cells, oxidation-reduction reactions are taking place.
-Therefore, in an electrochemical cell, there are two electrodes called an anode and a cathode.
-Both electrodes are externally connected with a high resistant voltmeter; therefore, current will not be transmitting between the electrodes.
-This voltmeter helps to maintain a certain voltage between the electrodes where oxidation reactions takes place.
-Oxidation reaction takes place on the anode, and the reduction reaction takes place on the cathode.
-Electrodes are immersed in separate electrolyte solutions.
+Oxidation reaction takes place on the anode, while the reduction reaction takes place on the cathode.
+We need to immerse them in separate electrolyte solutions.
 Normally, these solutions are ionic solutions related to the type of electrode.
-For example, copper electrodes are immersed in copper sulfate solutions and silver electrodes are immersed in silver chloride solution.
+For example, we immerse copper electrodes in a copper sulfate solution and silver electrodes in a silver chloride solution.
 These solutions are different; hence, they have to be separated.
 The most common way to separate them is a salt bridge.
-In an electrochemical cell, the potential energy of the cell is converted to an electrical current, which we can use to light a bulb, or to do some other electrical work.
+In an electrochemical cell, the potential energy of the cell converts to an electrical current, which we can use to light a bulb or to do some other electrical work.

 2 Ag+ (aq) + Cu(s) ⇌ 2Ag (s) + Cu2+ (aq)